 - Earn city funds to improve the parks with new amenities, like the work done at the E Del Ray Park with DRCA Park funds and matching city money.

 - It’s a fun activity for neighbors and families

-- Make some progress in that audiobook while getting some exercise.
+- Make some progress in that podcast while getting some exercise.

 - Get a better sense of what Del Ray’s parks have to offer and get some ideas of how DRCA can reinvest to improve them